openziti/ziti-sdk-swift/README.md

 ## Execute Build Script

 The project depends on the __Ziti Tunnel C SDK__, which is built directly into the  library.
 It is maintained as a submodule at `./deps/ziti-tunnel-sdk-c`.
+Be sure to follow the vcpkg setup steps in deps/ziti-tunnel-sdk-c/BUILD.md.
 This project expects builds to be built in `./deps/ziti-tunnel-sdk-c/build-macosx-x86_64` and `./deps/ziti-tunnel-sdk-c/build-macosx-arm64` for macOS and `./deps/ziti-sdk-c/build-iphoneos-arm64` for iOS (or `build-iphonesimulator-x86_64`or `build-iphonesimulator-arm64` for the simulator).

-This project conains the [`buid_all.sh`](build_all.sh) script that will build the project from the command-line for `macosx`, `iphoneos`, and `iphonesimulator` platforms.
-Note that when building for macOS the instructions below assume you are running on an x86_64 machine when building for x86_64.
+This project contains the [`buid_all.sh`](build_all.sh) script that will build the project from the command-line for `macosx`, `iphoneos`, and `iphonesimulator` platforms.

 Once the static libraries are built, the `build_all.sh` script executes  [`make_dist.sh`](make_dist.sh), creating an XCFramework called `CZiti.xcframework`, under the project's `./dist` directory.